jasonleebrown/UCE_phyluce_pipeline/README.md

 awk '/^>/{split($1,a,"[|.]")}{print >> a[2]".fa"}' cat.fasta
 ```

-If this didn't create 1000 of files run this (removing "." for search):
+IMPORTANT.
+If this didn't create 1000s of files, re-run this step with a slightly altered code (removing "." from search after pipe):
 ```
 awk '/^>/{split($1,a,"[|]")}{print >> a[2]".fa"}' cat.fasta
 ```